-- Suspended at the end of Fall term: May be reinstated for the subsequent Fall term - Suspended at the end of Spring term: May be reinstated for the subsequent Spring term - Suspended at the end of Summer term: May be reinstated for the subsequent Spring term including participation in previous courses.
+Suspended at the end of Fall term: May be reinstated for the subsequent Fall term

+- Suspended at the end of Spring term: May be reinstated for the subsequent Spring term - Suspended at the end of Summer term: May be reinstated for the subsequent Spring term

+After fulfilling the terms of the suspension, students may apply for reinstatement by submitting a Request for Reinstatement, although reinstatement is not guaranteed.
+Students may or may not be granted re-admittance based on their academic record, including participation in previous courses.
 If readmission is granted, an Academic Plan will be created which may require students to first repeat any course or its equivalency for which they did not earn a C or better (undergraduate) or a B or better (graduate).
 Students granted re-admittance will need to follow their Academic Plan specifying courses to repeat, grades required to be earned, or any other activities students must complete.
 The student's progress under the terms of the Academic Plan is monitored, and no program or modality changes can occur until the Academic Plan is complete.
 The University will review the student's academic record to determine whether satisfactory academic progress can be attained through completion of an Academic Plan.
 The student's progress under the terms of the Academic Plan is monitored, and no program or modality changes can occur until the plan is complete.
 Students on an Academic Plan must: